 For many families, no Jewish holiday meal would be complete without chicken matzo ball soup.
 The Instant Pot makes it possible to whip up a rich-tasting broth, with light and fluffy matzo meal dumplings, in little more than an hour.
 The secret to the complex-tasting broth is bone-in chicken thighs, which deliver a fantastic depth of flavor.

 Beets are an important vegetable at Rosh Hashanah and represent a wish that those who wish to harm us will depart.
-This elegant salad inspired by Middle Eastern cuisine mingles sweet roasted beets with tangy red onion and salty feta cheese, in a creamy, citrusy mayonnaise dressing accented with sumac and honey.
+This elegant salad inspired by Middle Eastern cuisine mingles sweet red and golden roasted beets with baby greens and mild feta cheese in a light dressing of olive oil and lemon juice.Continue to 5 of 15 below.

 It wouldn't be Rosh Hashanah without a rich, saucy, tender beef brisket.
 You might think it takes an experienced cook to pull off this iconic Jewish entree, but this four-ingredient recipe makes it easy.
 You only need to marinate the brisket in a mixture of simple ingredients, before cooking it low and slow.
 Plan to cook it a day ahead and reheat it, as the meat takes on extra flavor while it sits in the fridge.